-Developed by Karen Solomon, author of the forthcoming Asian Pickles: Japan (Ten Speed Press), this tangy, piquant Asian pear pickle tastes great on its own, on a chicken sandwich, in an arugula salad, or paired with blue cheese.
+Developed by cookbook author Karen Solomon, this tangy, piquant Asian pear pickle tastes great on its own, on a chicken sandwich, in an arugula salad, or paired with blue cheese.
 If you can’t find Asian pears, any kind of pear can be subbed in here; just look for specimens that are on the small side and rather firm.

 - Zest of 1 lemon, cut 2″ pieces

 - 1 cup white wine vinegar